 The Visual Arts Survey, Susan Jones, London Institute, 1990

-Artists’ fees and payments in the UK, draft report, Phyllida Shaw & Keith Allen, National Artists Association, 1996
+Artists’ fees and payments in the UK, Phyllida Shaw & Keith Allen, National Artists Association, 1996

 The Big Artists Survey, AIR and a‑n, 2011